-15.4 C Library
+16.4 C Library

 The C library is more simplistic than the Python one; it supports only the serial port transport (UART or CDC/ACM) and does not implement asynchronous polling or the unit support drivers.
-What is implement-the transport, a basic protocol handler, and payload building and parsing utilities-is sufficient for most applications, though less convenient than the Python library.
+The implemented features-the transport, a basic protocol handler, and payload building and parsing utilities-are sufficient for most applications, though less convenient than the Python library.

-15. Client Software
+16. Client Software